dawid-dahl-umain/product-health-dynamics/README.md

 **Plain meaning:** Low-ER changes (no tests, no modularity) gradually tighten coupling.
 At first, existing structure catches problems: tests fail, monitoring alerts, modular boundaries contain the blast.
 But as coupling increases, these safety nets erode.
 Changes start breaking unrelated features.
 Eventually, fixing one thing breaks three others.
 The system accelerates its own decay, just like entropy in physics.
 The difference: entropy is inevitable; software decay is a choice.

+**Accumulated complexity:** Beyond the compounding effect, there's a second force at play: every change adds a small amount of inherent complexity.
+Even perfect engineering cannot fully prevent this.
+The longer a project runs, the more accumulated complexity it carries.
+This creates a slight downward pressure over time.

+The math: `complexityDrift = -(base + growth × changeCount) × systemState`

+- **Time = changeCount.** Each change is a unit of time.
+- **Complexity grows linearly** with each change: `base + growth × changeCount`.
+- **Scaled by systemState.** Degraded systems (low PH) don't pay extra; they're already maximally disordered.

+At step 0, accumulated complexity is minimal.
+By step 1000, it has grown enough to create a visible downward trend even for senior engineers.
+This reflects the reality that long-running projects require sustained effort just to maintain quality, let alone improve it.

 ### Each Change Event (The Roll of the Dice)

 The previous section explained how system state modifies expected impact (the compounding effect).
 But software development is also probabilistic: no two code changes are identical, even from the same developer.
 Each change has an expected outcome (μ) plus randomness (σ).
 The model combines both using a **Normal (Gaussian) Distribution**.